Napa Valley · 2026

 Working land, homes, and spaces with the valley's quality of light and quiet.
 The setting is part of the practice.

-Curious people who show up
+Curious people who care

 Meet teachers, builders, and neighbors sharing offerings rooted in health, natural rhythms, and the outdoors.